AntennaPod/antennapod.github.io/_blog/2023-11-26-google podcasts migration.md

 We can promise you won’t need to do that.
 Here is how to export all your subscriptions and automatically add them to AntennaPod:

-1. Visit [takeout.google.com](https://takeout.google.com) and select Google Podcasts to export your Google Podcasts data in OPML format.
+1. Export your Google Podcasts data in OPML format: you can do this directly from your phone, via the Export Subscriptions screen in Google Podcasts or, alternatively, by visiting [takeout.google.com](https://takeout.google.com) and selecting Google Podcasts.
-2. Once you have downloaded your zip archive from Google, locate the OPML file and copy it to your phone (or send it to yourself via email).
+2. If necessary, copy the OPML file to your phone (or send it to yourself via email).
 3. Finally, open AntennaPod’s settings > Import/Export > “OPML import” and select your OPML file.

 Your subscriptions will automatically become available in AntennaPod.